francescocolazzo/ToDoChrono/README.md

 # ToDoChrono

 - I created a NavigationContainer, with two Stack.Group.
-- Each Stack.Group has differents properties and Stack.Screen.
+- Each Stack.Group has different properties and Stack.Screen.
-- The property "component" into Stack.Screen contains the name of the component that we imported (class or function )
+- The property "component" into Stack.Screen contains the name of the component that we import (class or function )
-- In StopWatch.js I used the Hook State with a class
+- In StopWatch.js I have used the Hook State with a class

 ```
   constructor(props) {